TheBreakingGoodProject/ELN-Kymberley-Scroggie/README.md

 __Note: This ELN is not longer in use__

 Kymberley (@kym834) is a postdoctoral research associate at the University of Sydney, Sydney, Australia.
-She works within the [SCOPE](https://github.com/alintheopen/SCOPE) research group which is led by [Associate Professor Alice Motion](http://alicemotion.com/)(@alintheopen).
+She works within the [SCOPE](https://github.com/alintheopen/SCOPE) research group which is led by [Associate Professor Alice Motion](http://alicemotion.com/) (@alintheopen).

 This ELN contains experiments conducted for [The Breaking Good Project](https://www.breakinggoodproject.com) - an international citizen science initiative that empowers members of the public to be active researchers in projects that will improve human health, and contributions to the [Open Source Mycetoma](https://github.com/OpenSourceMycetoma) - a open science project working to find a novel treatment to eumycetoma.
 More information on the projects and the contributions store in this ELN can be found in the [Wiki](https://github.com/TheBreakingGoodProject/ELN-Kymberley-Scroggie/wiki).

 The best way to find a relevant ELN entry is to head to the [Compound IDs page](https://github.com/TheBreakingGoodProject/ELN-Kymberley-Scroggie/wiki/Compound-IDs) where you can view compounds, their identifiers, which project they belongs to and all the ELN entries for it.
+Once you've identified a compounds you click the links to view the ELN entries or head over to the projects wiki page to find out more about the project the compound is relevant to.

 ---